 If you leave hospice, our plan should cover all of your drugs.
 To prevent any delays at a pharmacy when your Medicare hospice benefit ends, you should bring documentation to the pharmacy to verify that you have left hospice.
-See the previous parts of this chapter that tell about the rules for getting drug coverage under Medicare Part D.
+Refer to the previous parts of this chapter that tell about the rules for getting drug coverage under Medicare Part D.

-To learn more about the hospice benefit, see Chapter 4.
+To learn more about the hospice benefit, refer to Chapter 4.